-THEATER 420 Costuming on Set 3 UNITS
+THEATER 420 Costuming on Set 3 UNITS - (A)

-Theory and practical experience costuming for film: design conferences, prepartion of costumes, and working on set as a costumer for student film project.
+Theory and practical experience costuming for film: design conferences, preparation of costumes, and working on set as a costumer for student film project.

-THEATER 425 Applied Costuming for the Theatre 2 UNITS - (RPŤ 3) (CSU)
+THEATER 425 Applied Costuming for the Theatre 4 UNITS - (RPT 3) (CSU)

-Practical experience in construction and maintenance of costumes for public theatrical presentation.
-Emphasizing: professional wardrobe/dressing room practices, construction, alteration, maintenance, repair, cleaning and storage of costumes.
+Students receive practical experience in construction and maintenance of costumes for public theatrical presentation.
+Emphasis on professional wardrobe/dressing room practices, construction, alteration, maintenance, repair, cleaning and storage of costumes.
 Students must be available for rehearsals and performances.

-THEATER 426 Applied Costuming for the Theater Lab 0 UNITS - (RPT 3)
+THEATER 426 Applied Costuming for the Theater Lab 1 UNIT - (RPT 3)